ent3r/corax-bot-nodejs-rewrite/CONTRIBUTING.md

 ### Commit Messages

-The commit messages should follow the following pattern:
+The commit messages should follow the following pattern, along with being in the imperative present tense form (see [this][commit-message-guidelines]):

 ```bash
 feat: Description # if a new feature is added